ipfs/ipfs-companion/docs/window.ipfs.md

 }
 ```

-To add and get content, you could do something like this:
+To add and get content, you could update above example to do something like this:

 ```js
 if (window.ipfs && window.ipfs.enable) {